jmoo512/flask-boilerplate/README.md

-# flask-boilerplate
+# Flask Boilerplat
- Flask boilerplate for prototyping
+ Staring code to quickly spin up or prototype a web app.

 ##Usage
 ```python